 If you’ve already been vaccinated, there could be a booster shot in your future.
 New updates continue to shed more light.

-First the good news: Americans have three options, green-lit by the U.S. Food & Drug Administration (FDA), to become vaccinated against Covid-19 (there’s Johnson & Johnson, Moderna, and Pfizer, the latter of which the FDA recently shared its full approval), and a vaccine for young children is in sight.
+Americans now have three options, green-lit by the U.S. Food & Drug Administration (FDA), to become vaccinated against Covid-19 (there’s Johnson & Johnson, Moderna, and Pfizer, the latter of which the FDA recently shared its full approval), and a vaccine for young children is now a reality.

 Do I Need A Covid-19 Booster Shot Or Not?

-If you’ve been vaccinated, you have very good protection against serious sickness.
-But it’s been reported that there is data suggesting that protection, or the effectiveness of protections, or the duration of protections, could start to decline months after some vaccinations.
-Some experts, like National Institute of Allergy and Infectious Diseases director Anthony Fauci, have discussed potentially using boosters in an effort to keep protections high and more enduring.
+First understand, if you’ve been vaccinated, you have very good protection against serious sickness.
+But yes, it’s been reported that there is data suggesting that protection, or the effectiveness and duration of protections could start to decline months after some vaccinations; some experts, like National Institute of Allergy and Infectious Diseases director Anthony Fauci, have discussed potentially using boosters in an effort to keep protections high and more enduring.
 Some reports of booster use outside of the U.S. are showing promise.

-The FDA, on Wednesday, September 22, green-lit on its website the use of the Pfizer-BioNTech Covid-19 Vaccine booster shot for people at and over 65, and for people from 18 to 64 years old that are at increased risk, and/or are in environments, either institutional or occupational, of exposure that could lead to a high risk.
+The FDA had also green-lit on its website the use of the Pfizer-BioNTech Covid-19 Vaccine booster shot for people at and over 65, and for people from 18 to 64 years old that are at increased risk, and/or are in environments, either institutional or occupational, of exposure that could lead to a high risk.

 How Can I Get A Covid-19 Booster Shot If I’m Eligible?